sejalv/movierec/README.md

 What to expect: This website lets you rate movies and accordingly generates recommendations for you.

 How it works:
-\n 1.
+/n 1.
 Login/Register your account through "Sign In"
 - 2. Find a movie from the "Movies" section or use the "Search" feature
 - 3. Add review (rating &/ comment) on a movie page
 - 4. Repeat steps 2 and 3, if needed.